Panama City, Panama

 When we asked expats and global nomads about their social experiences in Panama City, they replied:

 "There are many cultural differences that need to be considered.
 No one gets to claim what "right" is and so an adjustment of perspective is a must.
-Also, language acquisition can play a huge role in social adjustment ," said one expat living in Panama City.
+Also, language acquisition can play a huge role in social adjustment ," remarked one expat in Panama City.

 "Panama City is a vibrant and exciting city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural activities and events.
 The city is also home to a diverse population, so there are plenty of opportunities to meet people from all walks of life.
 Whether you're looking for a night out on the town or a more relaxed evening, Panama City has something for everyone," wrote one expat living in Panama City.